-Steve O‘Bryan, the Lockheed official in charge of international orders, told Reuters he had assured Canadian officials during a visit last week that the price of their jets would increase by a nominal percentage amount “in the low single digits” as a result of the U.S. slowdown.
+Steve O‘Bryan, the Lockheed official in charge of international orders, told Reuters he had assured Canadian officials during a visit last week that the price of their jets would increase by a nominal, single-digit percentage amount as a result of the U.S. slowdown.

 Britain, the biggest outside contributor to F-35 development, has said it would wait until 2015 to decide how many jets to buy.

-Turkey has halved its initial order for four planes, part of a larger order that it has not yet reduced, and Australia is thinking about changing the pace of 12 initial orders.
+Turkey has halved its initial delivery request for four planes, part of a much larger order that it has not yet reduced, and Australia is thinking about changing the pace of 12 initial orders.